-Now she is not only refusing to get out of bed, she is refusing visitors anything but her back.
+Florence is not only refusing to get out of bed, she is refusing visitors everything but her back.

-K., the recreational therapist managed to get Florence to turn to her by playing a sonatina badly on her portable electric keyboard.
-Annoyed by sloppy playing, Florence rolled over to K., corrected her mistakes and then rolled back into her little corner.
-K. didn't give up.
-She began mispronouncing composers' names.
-It worked.
-Florence faced her and thus began a lesson in how one is required to speak.
+Kay, the recreational therapist managed to get Florence to turn to her by playing a sonatina really badly on her portable electric keyboard.
+Annoyed by sloppy playing, Florence rolled over, corrected Kay’s mistakes and then rolled back into her little corner.

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.